Teeth Whitening in Seoul for Global Patients

 Why Seoul Is Great for Teeth Whitening

-• Advanced whitening systems (clinic “power bleaching,” laser/LED, and custom trays)
+- Advanced whitening systems (clinic “power bleaching,” laser/LED, and custom trays)

-• Efficient appointments that fit travel itineraries
+- Efficient appointments that fit travel itineraries

-• English support at many clinics familiar with international patients
+- English support at many clinics familiar with international patients

-• Transparent treatment plans and aftercare
+- Transparent treatment plans and aftercare

 Who Is a Good Candidate?

-• Healthy teeth and gums with extrinsic stains (coffee/tea/wine/smoking)
+- Healthy teeth and gums with extrinsic stains (coffee/tea/wine/smoking)

-• No active cavities, gum disease, or untreated sensitivity
+- No active cavities, gum disease, or untreated sensitivity

-• Realistic expectations (whitening lifts natural teeth, not crowns/veneers)
+- Realistic expectations (whitening lifts natural teeth, not crowns/veneers)

 Popular Whitening Options

-• In-Clinic Power Whitening (Laser/LED): 60–90 minutes; instant results.
+- In-Clinic Power Whitening (Laser/LED): 60–90 minutes; instant results.

-• Custom Take-Home Trays: 1–2 weeks of nightly wear; gradual brightening.
+- Custom Take-Home Trays: 1–2 weeks of nightly wear; gradual brightening.

-• Combo Plans: One office session + take-home kit for color stability.
+- Combo Plans: One office session + take-home kit for color stability.

 Expected Results & Longevity

-• 2–8+ shades brighter depending on stains and enamel
+- 2–8+ shades brighter depending on stains and enamel

-• Results typically last 6–18 months with good habits
+- Results typically last 6–18 months with good habits

-• Maintenance: touch-ups or short tray use every few months
+- Maintenance: touch-ups or short tray use every few months

 Safety & Sensitivity

-• Temporary sensitivity is common (24–72 hours)
+- Temporary sensitivity is common (24–72 hours)

-• Desensitizing gels and fluoride varnish can help
+- Desensitizing gels and fluoride varnish can help

-• Pre-whitening exam recommended to rule out decay or cracks
+- Pre-whitening exam recommended to rule out decay or cracks

 Recommended Clinics (English-Friendly)

-Good for: Stain-heavy cases; step-by-step whitening plans.
+Best for: Stain-heavy cases requiring structured, step-by-step whitening plans.

-Today Dental Clinic
+Dentique Dental Clinic

-Good for: One-visit brightening with minimal downtime.
+Best for: One-visit in-office whitening with minimal downtime.

-Heal Dental
+Yonsei Heal Dental

 Make Dental